hpx7/import-reload/README.md

 Module reloading for Node.js

-`import-reload` is a NPM module that lets you live-relaod modules when they are modified without requiring server restart.
+`import-reload` is a NPM module that lets you live-reload modules when they are modified without requiring server restart.

 ## INSTALL